Healthplan Spain

 So unless you owe a considerable amount, there is a very good chance that the debt will not be enforced.
 This does not mean that a creditor is unable to contact you either by phone or via written correspondence to get you to pay up.

 This costs them very little money to do.
 Many creditors will do this and use threatening legal language to scare you into paying.
-In most cases though, they do not follow through with such threats due to the associated costs and proceedings involved in pursuing debt across International borders.
+In most cases though, they do not follow through with such threats due to the associated costs and proceedings involved in pursuing debt across international borders.

 Should I Pay My Debts Before Leaving the UK? - Your Options

-There are many options when it comes to paying off your debts and will depend on the amount owed, whether you are a property owner or employed or self-employed.
+There are many options when it comes to paying off your debts and it will depend on the amount owed, whether you are a property owner or employed or self-employed.
 These may include:

 The 6-Year Rule - Statute Barred